metio/terraform-provider-k8s/docs/data-sources/lambda_services_k8s_aws_event_source_mapping_v1alpha1_manifest.md

 Optional:

-- `amazon_managed_kafka_event_source_config` (Attributes) Specific configuration settings for an Amazon Managed Streaming for ApacheKafka (Amazon MSK) event source. (see [below for nested schema](#nestedatt--spec--amazon_managed_kafka_event_source_config))
+- `amazon_managed_kafka_event_source_config` (Attributes) Specific configuration settings for an Amazon Managed Streaming for Apache Kafka (Amazon MSK) event source. (see [below for nested schema](#nestedatt--spec--amazon_managed_kafka_event_source_config))
-- `batch_size` (Number) The maximum number of records in each batch that Lambda pulls from your streamor queue and sends to your function.
-Lambda passes all of the records inthe batch to the function in a single call, up to the payload limit for synchronousinvocation (6 MB).   * Amazon Kinesis – Default 100.
+- `batch_size` (Number) The maximum number of records in each batch that Lambda pulls from your stream or queue and sends to your function.
+Lambda passes all of the records in the batch to the function in a single call, up to the payload limit for synchronous invocation (6 MB). * Amazon Kinesis – Default 100.
 Max 10,000. * Amazon DynamoDB Streams – Default 100.
 Max 10,000. * Amazon Simple Queue Service – Default 10.
 For standard queues the max is 10,000.
 For FIFO queues the max is 10. * Amazon Managed Streaming for Apache Kafka – Default 100.
 Max 10,000. * Self-managed Apache Kafka – Default 100.
 Max 10,000. * Amazon MQ (ActiveMQ and RabbitMQ) – Default 100.
 Max 10,000.
-- `bisect_batch_on_function_error` (Boolean) (Streams only) If the function returns an error, split the batch in two andretry.
+- `bisect_batch_on_function_error` (Boolean) (Streams only) If the function returns an error, split the batch in two and retry.
-- `destination_config` (Attributes) (Streams only) An Amazon SQS queue or Amazon SNS topic destination for discardedrecords. (see [below for nested schema](#nestedatt--spec--destination_config))
+- `destination_config` (Attributes) (Streams only) An Amazon SQS queue or Amazon SNS topic destination for discarded records. (see [below for nested schema](#nestedatt--spec--destination_config))
 - `enabled` (Boolean) When true, the event source mapping is active.
-When false, Lambda pausespolling and invocation.Default: True
+When false, Lambda pauses polling and invocation.
+Default: True
 - `event_source_arn` (String) The Amazon Resource Name (ARN) of the event source. * Amazon Kinesis – The ARN of the data stream or a stream consumer. * Amazon DynamoDB Streams – The ARN of the stream. * Amazon Simple Queue Service – The ARN of the queue. * Amazon Managed Streaming for Apache Kafka – The ARN of the cluster. * Amazon MQ – The ARN of the broker.
-- `event_source_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--event_source_ref))
+- `event_source_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--event_source_ref))
-- `filter_criteria` (Attributes) An object that defines the filter criteria that determine whether Lambdashould process an event.
-For more information, see Lambda event filtering(https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventfiltering.html). (see [below for nested schema](#nestedatt--spec--filter_criteria))
+- `filter_criteria` (Attributes) An object that defines the filter criteria that determine whether Lambda should process an event.
+For more information, see Lambda event filtering (https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventfiltering.html). (see [below for nested schema](#nestedatt--spec--filter_criteria))
-- `function_name` (String) The name of the Lambda function.Name formats   * Function name – MyFunction.   * Function ARN – arn:aws:lambda:us-west-2:123456789012:function:MyFunction.   * Version or Alias ARN – arn:aws:lambda:us-west-2:123456789012:function:MyFunction:PROD.   * Partial ARN – 123456789012:function:MyFunction.The length constraint applies only to the full ARN.
-If you specify only thefunction name, it's limited to 64 characters in length.
+- `function_name` (String) The name of the Lambda function.
+Name formats * Function name – MyFunction. * Function ARN – arn:aws:lambda:us-west-2:123456789012:function:MyFunction. * Version or Alias ARN – arn:aws:lambda:us-west-2:123456789012:function:MyFunction:PROD. * Partial ARN – 123456789012:function:MyFunction.
+The length constraint applies only to the full ARN.
+If you specify only the function name, it's limited to 64 characters in length.
-- `function_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--function_ref))
+- `function_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--function_ref))
-- `function_response_types` (List of String) (Streams and Amazon SQS) A list of current response type enums applied tothe event source mapping.
+- `function_response_types` (List of String) (Streams and Amazon SQS) A list of current response type enums applied to the event source mapping.
-- `maximum_batching_window_in_seconds` (Number) The maximum amount of time, in seconds, that Lambda spends gathering recordsbefore invoking the function.
-You can configure MaximumBatchingWindowInSecondsto any value from 0 seconds to 300 seconds in increments of seconds.For streams and Amazon SQS event sources, the default batching window is0 seconds.
-For Amazon MSK, Self-managed Apache Kafka, and Amazon MQ eventsources, the default batching window is 500 ms. Note that because you canonly change MaximumBatchingWindowInSeconds in increments of seconds, youcannot revert back to the 500 ms default batching window after you have changedit.
-To restore the default batching window, you must create a new event sourcemapping.Related setting: For streams and Amazon SQS event sources, when you set BatchSizeto a value greater than 10, you must set MaximumBatchingWindowInSeconds toat least 1.
+- `maximum_batching_window_in_seconds` (Number) The maximum amount of time, in seconds, that Lambda spends gathering records before invoking the function.
+You can configure MaximumBatchingWindowInSeconds to any value from 0 seconds to 300 seconds in increments of seconds.
+For streams and Amazon SQS event sources, the default batching window is 0 seconds.
+For Amazon MSK, Self-managed Apache Kafka, and Amazon MQ event sources, the default batching window is 500 ms. Note that because you can only change MaximumBatchingWindowInSeconds in increments of seconds, you cannot revert back to the 500 ms default batching window after you have changed it.
+To restore the default batching window, you must create a new event source mapping.
+Related setting: For streams and Amazon SQS event sources, when you set BatchSize to a value greater than 10, you must set MaximumBatchingWindowInSeconds to at least 1.
 - `maximum_record_age_in_seconds` (Number) (Streams only) Discard records older than the specified age.
-The defaultvalue is infinite (-1).
+The default value is infinite (-1).
 - `maximum_retry_attempts` (Number) (Streams only) Discard records after the specified number of retries.
-Thedefault value is infinite (-1).
-When set to infinite (-1), failed recordsare retried until the record expires.
+The default value is infinite (-1).
+When set to infinite (-1), failed records are retried until the record expires.
 - `parallelization_factor` (Number) (Streams only) The number of batches to process from each shard concurrently.
 - `queue_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--queue_refs))
 - `queues` (List of String) (MQ) The name of the Amazon MQ broker destination queue to consume.
 - `scaling_config` (Attributes) (Amazon SQS only) The scaling configuration for the event source.
-For moreinformation, see Configuring maximum concurrency for Amazon SQS event sources(https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-max-concurrency). (see [below for nested schema](#nestedatt--spec--scaling_config))
+For more information, see Configuring maximum concurrency for Amazon SQS event sources (https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-max-concurrency). (see [below for nested schema](#nestedatt--spec--scaling_config))
 - `self_managed_event_source` (Attributes) The self-managed Apache Kafka cluster to receive records from. (see [below for nested schema](#nestedatt--spec--self_managed_event_source))
 - `self_managed_kafka_event_source_config` (Attributes) Specific configuration settings for a self-managed Apache Kafka event source. (see [below for nested schema](#nestedatt--spec--self_managed_kafka_event_source_config))
-- `source_access_configurations` (Attributes List) An array of authentication protocols or VPC components required to secureyour event source. (see [below for nested schema](#nestedatt--spec--source_access_configurations))
+- `source_access_configurations` (Attributes List) An array of authentication protocols or VPC components required to secure your event source. (see [below for nested schema](#nestedatt--spec--source_access_configurations))
 - `starting_position` (String) The position in a stream from which to start reading.
-Required for AmazonKinesis, Amazon DynamoDB, and Amazon MSK Streams sources.
-AT_TIMESTAMP issupported only for Amazon Kinesis streams.
+Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK Streams sources.
+AT_TIMESTAMP is supported only for Amazon Kinesis streams.
 - `starting_position_timestamp` (String) With StartingPosition set to AT_TIMESTAMP, the time from which to start reading.
 - `topics` (List of String) The name of the Kafka topic.
 - `tumbling_window_in_seconds` (Number) (Streams only) The duration in seconds of a processing window.
-The rangeis between 1 second and 900 seconds.
+The range is between 1 second and 900 seconds.

 <a id="nestedatt--spec--amazon_managed_kafka_event_source_config"></a>
 ### Nested Schema for `spec.amazon_managed_kafka_event_source_config`